Puiutmic/Jewelry-ERP-SQL-Analytics/README.md

 - Analytical views for real-time reporting.
 - Triggers for automated data auditing.

-I see this project as a bridge between economic theory and software engineering—a way to turn raw SQL into a strategic asset.
+I see this project as a bridge between economic theory and software engineering - a way to turn raw SQL into a strategic asset.

 *Note: This project was developed to simulate a real-world tech-driven jewelry workshop workflow.*